yiptool/amazon-aws-s3-util/README.md

 Amazon AWS S3 Util
 ==================

-This is an Objective-C library with useful classes for interaction with the Amazon S3 platform.
+This is a library with useful classes for interaction with the Amazon S3 platform.

 Compiling this library